0108ben/pygame-platformer/README.md

-# pygame-platformer
-# To play the game open the main.py file.
-If this doesnt work you may need to instal python
+Download all files

+Open main.exe to play the game

+A and D to move left/right and SPACE to jump

+Try to collect all GOLD coins and beat all the levels, have fun!